geeksblabla/geeksblabla.com/blablas/ep4/index.md

 audio: https://anchor.fm/s/88e3048/podcast/play/8871827/https%3A%2F%2Fd3ctxlq1ktw2nl.cloudfront.net%2Fproduction%2F2019-11-8%2F37063179-48000-2-83a2df7aac338.m4a
 ---

-In this episode of GeeksBlabla, we discuss with Mohamed Zakariae El Khdime about his succuss story.
+In this episode of GeeksBlabla, we discuss with Mohamed Zakariae El Khdime about his success story.

 ## Guests